CRM for PR: 20+ PR tools to help manage your media relations

 They might throw you an opportunity to pitch something from your clients.
 Pro-actively keeping in touch with your media contacts is key.

 Helping you keep in touch is exactly what Nimble does, it reminds you to contact potentially interesting people that you haven’t contacted in a while.
+It's a bit more than a PR CRM and can feel a bit full-on, so we recommend you contact them for a demo to see if Nimble fits your needs.

 Capsule is a CRM tool for sales.
 It’s not a CRM for PR.
 It does however allow you to add notes to contacts, make deals and it has a nice BCC dropbox and a chrome plugin to archive all conversations you’ve had with your contacts.